paulbaumgarten/pbaumgarten.com/ib-compsci/extended-essay.md

 # Extended essay

-Students completing the IB Diploma are required to completd the Extended Essay as part of the Diploma core.
-You may elect to do your Extended Essay for Computer Science if you wish (subject to supervision capabilities).
+A brief outline of what is involved to complete your IB Diploma Extended Essay in Computer Science.

-## Recommendations for topic selection
+## Defining your topic

-Extended essays should begin with "To what extent" and be framed as question rather than just a topic.

-The question needs to be specific and narrowly defined.
-The best Computer Science EE's are those that specifically compare related technologies/protocols/algorithms against each other in a measured evaluation (this could be search, sort, encryption, compression, path finding, machine learning, ... whatever).

-The general formula for a successful EE question is: **"To what extent does the efficiency of algorithm ABC compare to algorithm XYZ when performing task PQR".**
+It might be , but that doesn't mean it doesn't contain truth.
+The better extended essays will compare two things seeking to solve a similar problem.
+The cliché research question might be **"To what extent does ABC compare to XYZ when performing task PQR?"**

-## Poor topics
+Most Computer Science extended essays will compare two related technologies, protocols or algorithms against each other in a measured evaluation.
+Most, but not all, will involve some programming as part of an experiment to generate data for analysis.
+This is not a requirment, however, and other options do exist provided they are carefully designed.

+## Choosing a topic

+* Ensure your topic is **technical**.
 Computer Science is a technical course.
 Social issues related to ICT belong in the ITGS course.

-Examples:

-* Computer viruses: Why are they effective in their attack?
-Ensure this is technical rather than social.
-* Are hackers malicious people? – Too broad, opinion based, sociological rather than technical.
-* To what extent will quantum computing mean an end to network security? - Too broad, unable to conduct meaningful primary research
-* Which operating system out of Windows or Linux will give a better and more efficient performance? – Define criteria for better and efficient?
-Under what context?
-Don’t just take statistics off a website.
-Conduct primary research as well (install on two identical computers?)
+* Ensure your topic is **specific** and **measurable**.
+For example, "Will Windows or Linux will give a better and more efficient performance?".
+This is too broad and undefined.
+"Efficient" under what circumstances or context?
+What is the goal you are trying to achieve?
-* Artificial Intelligence topics are quite common.
-Quite a few are done very poorly (lack of genuine technical expertise being displayed).
-That said there are some very good ones so it can be done – just be cautious (see notes about machine learning that follow).
-* Getting historical is a mistake.
-A comparison analysis of algorithms etc is really essential.
-* Moores law – they get 100s of these each year.
-Stay away from HISTORY
-* WEBSITES, USERS, HISTORY – predominately ITGS topics not CS.
-* The effects of the technology – these EE belong under ITGS (where as studying the technology itself – this belongs under CS)
+* Ensure your topic is **not speculative**.
+For example, "will quantum computing replace normal binary computers?", or "Have we seen the end of Moore's law?"
+No-one can know the answer to these.
+There is nothing you could do that would measure or produce compelling evidence to assert one way or the other.
+Don't try to guess the future.
+* Ensure your topic is **not historical**.
+That would probably become ITGS.
+The EE is not a history dissertation (for CS at least), it is a scientific analysis.
+* Ensure your topic allows for **primary research**.
+Don’t just take statistics off a website, conduct your own research, gather your own evidence.

 ## Machine learning based topics

 Certainly the flavour of the month.
 Be aware that means the markers will receive lots of them, so yours needs to be good to stand out from the crowd.
 What could you do?
-Some aspects of ML you could use to narrow your EE:
+Some aspects of machine learning you could use to narrow your essay:

 * Learning methods: Supervised, unsupervised, reinforcement learning
 * Decide on efficacy measure: Spead of decision making, adaptability, innovation, insight